 Professional Employment Guidelines

-This is the NINTH EDITION of the Professional Employment Guidelines of the American Chemical Society (ACS).
+This is the TENTH EDITION of the Professional Employment Guidelines of the American Chemical Society (ACS).
 These Guidelines were prepared by the Council Committee on Economic and Professional Affairs, approved by the Council and adopted by the Board of Directors.
-Previous editions were adopted by the Society in 1975, 1978, 1983, 1988, 1993, 1998, 2004, and 2008.
+Previous editions were adopted by the Society in 1975, 1978, 1983, 1988, 1993, 1998, 2004, 2008, and 2014.

 The Guidelines offer a broad spectrum of recommended practices in employment for professional scientists and their employers.
 They include four major sections: Beginning Employment, Employment Environment, Professional Development, and Involuntary Separation.

-Some of the special academic employment relationships are dealt with separately in a companion document, the ACS Academic Professional Guidelines, the most recent edition adopted in 2013.
+Some of the special academic employment relationships are dealt with separately in a companion document, the ACS Academic Professional Guidelines, the most recent edition adopted in 2016.
 Whereas the Guidelines recommend appropriate practices for a variety of employment circumstances, they explicitly do not include many situations already covered by federal or state statutes.
 We assume that chemical professionals and their employers follow the law.
-However, the ACS does hereby assert that employment, compensation, and advancement of a chemical professional should be based on professional capabilities alone, and that gender, race, ethnicity, national origin, religion, age, sexual orientation, gender expression, gender identity, presence of disabilities, or any other factor not relevant to the position, should not be a consideration in hiring, ﬁring, or any evaluation of job performance.
+However, the ACS does hereby assert that to ensure a diverse and equitable work-force that employment, compensation, and advancement of a chemical professional should be based on professional capabilities alone, and that gender, race, ethnicity, national origin, religion, age, sexual orientation, gender expression, gender identity, presence of disabilities, family status, pregnancy status, marital status, parental status, or any other factor not relevant to the position, should not be a consideration in hiring, ﬁring, or any evaluation of job performance.
 The ACS opposes all forms of discrimination and believes that employment should be based solely on professional qualiﬁcations and job performance.

 The American Chemical Society, the world’s largest association of professional scientists, has the opportunity to lead in articulating standards of employment for scientists.
 We believe these Guidelines represent a fair and just balance between the legitimate interests of employers and professional employees, and recommend that these Guidelines be accepted and implemented.